lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Success

 Error code 0 MAY be used internally in an application to indicate success, i.e., as a standard value in case of no error, e.g., in status reporting or log files.
-Error code 0 MUST NOT be used as part of the EDHOC message exchange flow.
+Error code 0 MUST NOT be used as part of the EDHOC message exchange.
 If an endpoint receives an error message with error code 0, then it MUST abort the EDHOC session and MUST NOT send an error message.

 ## Unspecified Error